-Minimum detectable amount (MDA): The smallest amount (activity or mass) of an analyte in a sample that will be detected with a probability, $\beta$ , of non-detection (Type II error) while accepting a probability, $\alpha$ , of erroneously deciding that a positive (non-zero) quantity of analyte is present in an appropriate blank sample (Type I error).
-The MDA is computed using the same value of $\alpha$ as used for the $L_c$ .
-The MDA depends on both $\alpha$ and $\beta$ .
-Measurement results are compared to the $L_c$ , not the MDA; the MDA is used to determine whether a program has adequate detection capability.
-The MDA will be greater than or equal to the $L_c$ .
+Minimum detectable amount (MDA): The smallest amount (activity or mass) of an analyte in a sample that will be detected with a probability, β , of non-detection (Type II error) while accepting a probability, α , of erroneously deciding that a positive (non-zero) quantity of analyte is present in an appropriate blank sample (Type I error).
+The MDA is computed using the same value of α as used for the L_c .
+The MDA depends on both α and β .
+Measurement results are compared to the L_c , not the MDA; the MDA will be greater than or equal to the L_c .

 Modification: Any alteration of the shielding configuration, device or installation operating practices, or the replacement of the original RGD (or component part thereof) with another that has not been previously evaluated, inspected, monitored, and documented by the radiological control organization.
-This definition also includes the collocation of additional or multiple unevaluated RGDs within a previously evaluated installation.
+This definition also includes the collocation of additional or multiple unevaluated RGDs within a previously evaluated installation